Medical student's rape conviction first of its kind in Calgary

 When Laura woke up on June 1, 2014, she knew she had been raped.
 What she didn't know is what, exactly, she wanted to do about it.
 But thanks to a program in Calgary, Laura was able to delay her decision to have police pursue an investigation until she was emotionally prepared for the aftermath.

 This month, four and a half years after the attack, former University of Toronto medical student Prachur Shrivastava was found guilty of sexual assault and will be sentenced in the new year.

 CBC News is calling the victim Laura because a court-ordered publication ban protects her identity.

-Shrivastava's conviction is believed to be the first under Calgary's Third Option program, a reporting choice for victims of sexual violence that started in 2011.
+Shrivastava's conviction is believed to be the first time a defence lawyer challenged the admissibility of a Third Option kit.
+Third Option is a reporting choice for victims of sexual violence which, in Calgary, started in 2011.

 The three options are as follows: victims can choose not to report an assault to police, they can choose to report and pursue an investigation right away, or they can have a rape kit done and stored for a year while they decide what they want to do.